substrait-io/substrait-java/examples/substrait-spark/README.md

 ### Dataset API

-Alternatively, the dataset API can be used to create the plans, the code for this in [`SparkDataset`](./app/src/main/java/io/substrait/examples/SparkDataset.java).
+Alternatively, the Dataset API can be used to create the plans, the code for this in [`SparkDataset`](./app/src/main/java/io/substrait/examples/SparkDataset.java).
 The overall flow of the code is very similar

 Rather than create a temporary view, the reference to the datasets are kept in `dsVehicles` and `dsTests`
 ```java